What is ankle dislocation?

 - A cast or boot to hold your ankle once your swelling goes down

 You might need surgery to treat your injury.
 During your surgery, your doctor will put your bones back in place to let them heal correctly.
-This is called internal fixation.
+This is called reduction.
 Your doctor may use special plates and screws to keep the bones in place.
 This is called internal fixation.
-He or she may also repair tears to your ligament.
+He or she may also fix tears to your ligaments.

 Your doctor might also prescribe you a medicine to prevent blood clots in your leg while you recover.
 This is called a blood thinner.
 You might also need antibiotics if your injury caused a break in your skin.